songweizhi/Binning_refiner/README.md

 + [BioPython](https://github.com/biopython/biopython.github.io/)
 + [Blast+ 2.2.31](http://www.ncbi.nlm.nih.gov/news/06-16-2015-blast-plus-update/)

 How to run it:
 ---

-1. Binning Refiner takes output bins from 2 different binning programs as inputs.
-It was developed to make your input bins more "specific".
-You may need to try metagenomic binning steps with different parameters (like "verysensitive" and "superspecific" for MetaBAT) to get the best output after refining (that is maximum contamination clearance and minimum sequences lost).
+1. Binning Refiner takes binning program produced bins as input.
+Its purpose is to make your bins more "specific".
+You may need to try binning step with different parameters (like "verysensitive" and "superspecific" for MetaBAT) to get the best output after refining (maximum contamination clearance and minimum sequences lost).
 In my case, I can get more contamination-free bins (both of bin number and total length) with inputs which are obtained from MetaBAT with "verysensitive" setting.

 1. You need to define a working directory to hold all input and output files.
 Input bin sets from different binning programs need to be placed in different folders directly under working directory.